 "Rulers began to realize they could maintain their power without the church.
 There were no more knights in service to the king and peasants in service to the lord of the manor," said Abernethy.
 Having money became more important than your allegiances.

 Thirsty to learn more about the world and eager to improve trade routes, explorers sailed off to chart new lands.
-Columbus "discovered" the New World in 1492 and Ferdinand Magellan became the first person to successfully circumnavigate the globe in the early 1500s.
+Columbus "discovered" the New World in 1492, and Ferdinand Magellan became the first person to successfully circumnavigate the globe in the early 1500s.

-As scholars studied classical texts, they "resurrected the Ancient Greek belief that creation was constructed around perfect laws and reasoning," Abernethy said.
+As scholars studied classical texts, they "resurrected the ancient Greek belief that creation was constructed around perfect laws and reasoning," Abernethy said.
 "There was an escalation in the study of astronomy, anatomy and medicine, geography, alchemy, mathematics and architecture as the ancients studied them."

-They were being recognized as two separate fields, creating conflict between the scientists and the church and causing scientists to be persecuted," continued Abernethy.
+Empiricism began to take hold of scientific thought.
+"Scientists were guided by experience and experiment and began to investigate the natural world through observation," said Abernethy.
+"This was the first indication of a divergence between science and religion. … They were being recognized as two separate fields, creating conflict between the scientists and the church, and causing scientists to be persecuted," continued Abernethy.
 "Scientists found their work was suppressed or they were demonized as charlatans and accused of dabbling in witchcraft, and sometimes being imprisoned."

 Galileo Galilei was a major Renaissance scientist persecuted for his scientific experiments.
 Galileo improved the telescope, discovered new celestial bodies and found support for a heliocentric solar system.
-He conducted motion experiments on pendulums and falling objects that paved the way for Newton's discoveries about gravity.
+He conducted motion experiments on pendulums and falling objects that paved the way for Isaac Newton's discoveries about gravity.
 The Catholic Church forced him to spend the last nine years of his life under house arrest.

 How the Renaissance changed the world